 Not only do the climb and drive along the hairpin bends of Trollstigen Road make this an exhilarating ride, but you also pass by two spectacular waterfalls.
 You pass so closely by the Stigfossen waterfall as you cross the bridge that you need your windshield wipers after passing.

 Trollstigen Road is quite tight and not a lot of room for two cars to pass, so everyone takes it nice and slow.
-We were there at 9:30am and the road wasn’t too busy, which we were grateful for.
+We were there at 9:30 am and the road wasn’t too busy, which we were grateful for.
 By the time we left at 10:30, the roads were noticeably busier and there were a lot of tour buses starting to arrive.

 We hadn’t planned a lot of time to stay and explore around Trollstigen, but there are some hikes that you can do right from the platform.
 Apparently, you can also experience the Trollstigen by foot along a mountain path.

-As we continued our drive back to Ålesund, we were blown away by the scenery up in this area and had really wished we had allotted more time to hike and explore.
+We were blown away by the scenery up in this area and had really wished we had allotted more time to hike and explore.
+You can visit Trollstigen Road on your own road trip or by booking a sightseeing bus tour which originate in Åndalsnes or Ålesund.

 We recommend getting some kid-friendly podcasts for road trips to help keep kids entertained on long car rides!

-Along the drive to Ålesund, we drove through a valley filled with strawberry farms.
+As we finished up our Norway road trip with kids, we drove through a valley filled with strawberry farms.
 We stopped for some strawberries at one of the roadside kiosks and are we ever glad that we did.

 We still talk about those strawberries that are the best and sweetest strawberries we have ever had.
 In fact, they were so sweet that our vacation home rental host in Ålesund had made a sugar-free homemade jam using strawberries from this same area.